bitcoin-0/btc0/political/uk/letters_written/README.md

-A steady drip of personalised letters will have more effect than a mass surge of a generic template, this is why this repo has created snippets on certain areas instead of a single template letter.
+A steady drip of personalised letters will have more effect than a mass surge of a generic template, this is why this repo has created snippets on talking points instead of a single template letter.

 Keeping track of which representitives have been contacted allows others to build on the points you've already made instead of repeating them.